 Size

-Let’s get it out of the way: yes, you can get mid and full tower PC cases with handles.
+Let’s get it out of the way: yes, you can get mid and full tower cases with handles.
 And yes, that technically makes them more portable than similarly-sized cases without handles.
 But we think they’re still too big to qualify as a legit portable PC case.
-Do you really want to lug a standard mid tower case, even one with handles, up and down flights of stairs?
+Do you really want to lug a mid tower, even one with handles, up and down flights of stairs?
 We guessed not.

 That’s why all of our picks here are mATX and smaller.
 We think you should stick to the same form factors if you’re choosing your own portable case.
 Cases like the Lian Li PC-TU150 even support full-size CPU air coolers and GPUs, so don’t think you’ll be missing out by going with a smaller case.